Tooth decay is the destruction of tooth material, which includes:

 - Dentin—the second softer layer beneath the enamel

-- Pulp—the inside of the tooth containing the nerve and blood supply
+- Pulp—the inside of the tooth that contains the nerve and blood supply

-- Root—the area of the tooth anchoring it in the bone
+- Root—the area of the tooth that holds it into the bone

 |Copyright © Nucleus Medical Media, Inc.|